 The CBC has a story about a Loup Garou here.

 Although children will be seated on the floor, we’ll set chairs along the sides to mark out their area; teachers can use these chairs to sit beside their classes.
-We need 3 chairs to use on the set.
+We also need six chairs backstage.